Current business situation

 floating exchange rate for local currency was introduced by the Kazakh

-Government in 2015 resulting in further Tenge depreciation against a
+Government resulting in further Tenge depreciation against a

 backdrop of a fall in world crude prices.
 The current exchange rate is 325